-Refugees are entitled to Basic Care in the first 4 months after the recognition of their status.
-After this period, they have access to the general welfare system and can obtain basic care and social assistance similarly to any other Austria citizen.
+Refugees are entitled to Basic Care during the first 4 months after recognition of their status.
+After this period, they have access to the general welfare system and can obtain basic care and social assistance similarly to any other Austrian citizen.
 Beneficiaries of subsidiary protection have no temporal limit on receiving Basic Care but are excluded from the general welfare system.
-The only precondition is need.
+No preconditions for receiving Basic Care are applied.

-Basic Care is organised accommodation in inns, boarding houses, reception centres of NGOs or of the respective federal province, or a rent subsidy when an asylum seeker rents a flat him or herself.
+Basic Care is organised accommodation in inns, boarding houses, reception centres of NGOs or of the respective federal province, or a rent subsidy when an asylum seeker rents a flat themselves.
 The prevailing form of Basic Care is organised accommodation, except for Vienna where private accommodation prevails (see Reception Conditions: Forms and Levels).

 |Province / Federal centre||Refugee status||Subsidiary protection||Total|

 Source: Ministry of Interior, Basic Care statistics, unpublished.

 Support after the end of Basic Care is insufficient.
 Although there are some consultation services which provide advice on finding a flat and concluding a rental contract, there are no financial resources available to actively help beneficiaries to find accommodation.
 This is particularly concerning given that prices on the real estate market have significantly risen.
 Recipients of Basic Care, which includes beneficiaries of subsidiary protection in several provinces, cannot find adequate accommodation with a subsidy of € 165 per month for renting a flat.
 Families in Basic Care receive € 330.
 Financial support for refugees and beneficiaries of subsidiary protection is a slightly higher amount as in this regime the size of a family is taken into account and it is possible to either completely subsidise the rent (as is the case in Tyrol) or receive subsidies for the rent.